grzesiek-galezowski/tdd-ebook/manuscript/260_Object_oriented_primer_summary.md

-# An object oriented approach summary
+# An object-oriented approach summary

 ## Where are we now?